coderefinery/manuals/chat.md

 Don't be afraid to mark all messages in a channel or topic as read if you have been away for few days or weeks.
-Sometimes it can be more useful to join the current conversation rather than feeling "guilty" about not having read everything that happend in the last weeks or days.
+Sometimes it can be more useful to join the current conversation rather than feeling "guilty" about not having read everything that happened in the last weeks or days.

 ## Chat digest